cmuell89/Bolt/README.md

 - Error Handling
 	- Custom errors that raise exceptions to the route level to respond with appropriate error messages and status codes
 - Logging
-	- Start of implementation of python's native logging module to make print() go the way of the dodo bird

 ##### Development Notes
 - latest yum package dependencies required on Amazon Linux EC2 instance.
 These are preinstalled on an Amazon AMI and used for deploys: